Kenneth W. Noe

 Kenneth W. Noe is an American historian whose primary interests are the American Civil War, Appalachia and the American South.
-He has most recently published The Howling Storm: Weather, Climate, and the American Civil War.
+He has most recently published Abraham Lincoln and the Heroic Legend: Reconsidering Lincoln as Commander in Chief.

 Born in Richmond, Virginia in 1957, he grew up in Elliston, Virginia.
-He received his B.A. from Emory & Henry College, M.A. from Virginia Tech in 1981, and his Ph.D. from the University of Illinois in 1990.
+He received his B.A. from Emory & Henry College in 1979, M.A. from Virginia Tech in 1981, M.S.L.S. from the University of Kentucky in 1983 and his Ph.D. from the University of Illinois in 1990.
 He was a finalist for the Lincoln Prize, and twice a Pulitzer Prize entrant, for his books Perryville: This Grand Havoc of Battle, and The Howling Storm.
-In 2021 he retired as the Draughon Professor of Southern History at Auburn University in Alabama.
+He taught at the University of West Georgia from 1990 until 2000, and moved to Auburn University.
+In 2021 he retired from Auburn as the Draughon Professor of Southern History.